Table of contents

 - In an unbrokered settlement, the policyholder sells their policy directly to the buyers of life insurance policies—typically life settlement providers—who will not charge any fees for transacting a life settlement.

-With either option, the providers will review the policy and the insured person’s medical records as part of the policy valuation process.
+With either option, the life settlement provider will review the policy and the insured person’s medical records as part of the policy valuation process.
 In general, life settlement providers will pay more for policies with higher values and older, health-compromised seniors.
 This is because a shorter life expectancy means the provider has to pay fewer premiums before receiving the death benefit.
 Policyholders usually receive between 10% and 50% of their policy’s face value.

 Resources like Retirement Genius’s life settlement calculator can help you gauge the payout your policy may receive.

-When the provider makes an offer the policyholder accepts, the closing process will look similar to that for a house purchase, involving closing contracts and change of ownership forms, except that life settlements can close completely remotely.
+When the life settlement company makes an offer the policyholder accepts, the closing process will look similar to that for a house purchase, involving closing contracts and change of ownership forms, except that senior life settlements can close completely remotely.
 Once the settlement has concluded, the provider pays the policyowner based on the elected payout option.
 The provider then takes over the policy’s premiums and receives the death benefit when the insured dies.
 With thousands of transactions completed every year, this option is a profitable, yet often underused, way to tap into the value of your life insurance.

 Life Settlement Calculator